expos-model/ExposR/README.md

 ## EXPOS Model

-The EXPOS model uses a digital elevation model (dem) to estimate exposed and protected areas for a given hurricane wind direction and inflection angle.
+The EXPOS model uses a digital elevation model (DEM) to estimate exposed and protected areas for a given hurricane wind direction and inflection angle.
 The resulting topograhic exposure maps can be combined with output from the HURRECON model to estimate hurricane wind damage across a region.

 EXPOS contains two main functions:

-1. The <i>expos_model</i> function estmates topopgrahic exposure for a specified wind direction and inflection angle.
+1. The <i>expos_model</i> function estimates topographic exposure for a specified wind direction and inflection angle.
 The input file is assumed to be a raster of elevation values in GeoTiff format with missing values represented by zero.
 Cells may be rectangular.
 The user can specify if coordinates are lat/long; otherwise